lucinaob/historicalBorders/README.md

 Details:

 Users have dates to choose from spanning to back to 1800 and incremented by every 50 years.
 Users can examine different scales, including country vs region vs world.

->>>>>>> 966a22a95063d66bf8c65af9dcd7c0e621dc54af
-The borders closest to the year inputted by the user will be returned (ex: if a user inputted 1847, it would return a map of borders in 1850).